 In her role, Vicki has responsibility for community engagement, camp programs and properties, retail and customer care.
 The community engagement initiative, known as GirlSpace, is focused on delivering grant funded programs to 5,000 at-risk, underserved girls across the council geography.
 Vicki also oversees direct management of and strategy for GCNWI’s entire portfolio of properties, including seven camps and six office centers known as Gathering Places, over site for the council’s $1.2 million retail operation, and the area of business focused on providing phone-based volunteer support.
 Vicki joined Girl Scouts in March of 2009 and is past president of the board for Loaves and Fishes Community Food Pantry in Naperville, Illinois, and retired in July of 2004 after 17 years with Microsoft Corporation as director of US outbound reseller sales.
 In the role, she managed revenue attainment and strategic direction for the outbound segment of the US reseller sales organization, which business represented 12 of the world’s largest Microsoft selling partners, $4 billion in revenue contribution, and a $3 million marketing budget.
 Vicki has a Bachelor of Science degree in marketing from DePaul University.

 Julie Somogyi, Vice President of Member and Mission Engagement

-Julie oversees a team of dedicated membership, marketing and volunteer services staff who are responsible for sharing the Girl Scout story to engage people in our Girl Scout Mission as members, volunteers, donors, and brand champions.
-As a news-editorial journalism graduate from the University of Illinois, Julie began working as a newspaper reporter and editor and quickly found her passion by shifting to non-profit marketing and communications.
+Julie oversees the marketing, recruitment, member services, troop support, service unit support, and data administration/reporting teams that are responsible for engaging people in our Girl Scout Mission as members, supporters and brand champions.
+As a news-editorial journalism graduate from the University of Illinois, Julie launched her career as a newspaper reporter and editor and quickly found her passion by shifting to non-profit marketing and communications.
 She has advocated on behalf of girls and women for more than 20 years, serving as a staff member for three Girl Scout councils.